 Our chickens are also raised Without Hormones, Antibiotics or GMO’s in their feed.

 Honestly, these animals eat better and have a healthier lifestyle than most humans do:).

-Our beef is organic, grass fed and grass finished.
-Which means they don’t eat grain, they just graze on beautiful rolling hills far from industrial pollution during the spring summer and fall months.
-In the winter, the cattle enjoy high quality hay.
-This beef is usually much leaner than grain fed and smaller than conventional cattle.
+Our beef is pasture raised, grass fed and finished, which means their diet consists almost completely of natural herbicide free grass & hay.* Our cattle graze on beautiful rolling hills far from industrial pollution during the spring, summer and autumn months.
+During the winter months, they eat high quality hay.
+Grass fed beef is usually much leaner than cattle that are entirely grain fed and somewhat smaller than conventional cattle.
 But this type of beef offers superior taste.
 (To understand the distinctions between grass fed versus grain fed see below.)

 Our beef farmer has been raising cattle for generations, from grandparents, to parents, to children to grandchildren.
-They combine old practices and family secrets with modern organic practices, cutting edge technology and higher education which agricultural university programs offer.
-They teach other farmers how to ameliorate their soils, how to grow better grass and hay, how to grow organic livestock and they are active supporters of organic agriculture.
+They combine old practices and family secrets with modern practices, cutting edge technology and higher education which agricultural university programs offer.
+They teach other farmers how to ameliorate their soils, how to grow better grass and hay, how to grow pasture raised livestock and they are active supporters of this type of agriculture.